vuejs/vuepress/packages/docs/docs/theme/using-a-theme.md

 ```

 ::: warning Note
-The plugin whose name starts with `@vuepress/theme-` is an officially maintained theme.
+The theme whose name starts with `@vuepress/theme-` is an officially maintained theme.
 :::